Kathryn Abrams

 Anita Tuvin Schlechter Auditorium, 7 p.m.

-This event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Office of LGBTQ Services, the Women’s & Gender Resource Center, the department of women’s, gender & sexuality studies, the Churchill Fund, the Office of Institutional Effectiveness and Inclusivity and Outlaw at PSU -Dickinson School of Law.
+This program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Women’s & Gender Resource Center, the departments of philosophy and political science, the Program in Policy Studies and the Churchill Fund.
 It is part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.

 Biography (provided by the speaker)